When it comes to kitchen tools, none are more important to me than the Books by Chefs that inspired me to become the home chef I am today.

 Talking with My Mouth Full by Gail Simmons

 "The less you do to beautiful food, the better it's going to taste.
 You don't need to mess with it all the time." ― Gail Simmons

 Having graduated from college and feeling lost, as many do during this time, Gail Simmons was advised to write down what she loved and start from there as a guide to her next steps.
 That list contained four words: Eat, write, travel, and cook.
 Talking with My Mouth Full Gail’s unusual yet inspiring path to success, starting from her childhood, when her mom ran a small cooking school and her father made homemade wine, her family vacations around the world, going to culinary school and apprenticing in New York, assisting legendary Vogue food critic Jeffrey Steingarten and eventually landing her roles at Food & Wine and Top Chef.

 When I think of culinary rockstars that molded my love and passion for cooking and food, Gail Simmons is right near the top of the list.
 Not only is she a fellow Torontonian but she is a regular judge on Top Chef, my favorite culinary show.
 I’ve had the chance to meet Gail Simmons at a local book signing and she is just as cute and bubbly in real life as she portrays in the book and on tv.

 “Cooking is the last true meritocracy.
 All that matters is how well you can do the job.
 And with what level of finesse.” ― Michael Gibney

-Sous Chef provides you a perspective of a typical day in a upscale New York restaurant as told in a second person narrative.
+Sous Chef provides you with a perspective of a typical day in an upscale New York restaurant as told in a second-person narrative.
 It brings readers into the kitchen and provides every detail that goes into delivering an exceptional plate of food.
-Where the highest standards are expected any little mistake can spell disaster and Sous Chef illustrates that perfectly, providing an appreciation for the thought, focus and care that go into creating a memorable dining experience.
+Where the highest standards are expected any little mistake can spell disaster and Sous Chef illustrates that perfectly, providing an appreciation for the thought, focus, and care that go into creating a memorable dining experience.